hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02d-Interact.md

       + listening to specific DOM elements
         + get a reference of the HTML to detect the event; e.g., `var b = document.querySelector("#myButton");`
         + call the `addEventListener` method on the object; e.g., `b.addEventListener('click', callback);`
+    + ensuring the existence before electing an element w/ `querySelector`
     + every DOM object w/ an `addEventListener` method starting listening to event on it, once getting a reference of any HTML element from JS
     + example